rubyshkim/rubyshkim.github.io/_pages/about.md

 I am a postdoc in the Department of Mathematics at the University of Michigan.
 I received my PhD in Mathematics from Duke University in May 2022.
 My research interests are in mathematical biology studied using methods from dynamical systems and scientific computing.

-I have five semesters of experience as an Instructor of Record and three semesters of experience teaching a lab or discussion section of linear algebra or calculus.
+I have seven years of experience teaching college mathematics including calculus, linear algebra, differential equations, and mathematical modeling.
 I also received the [Certificate in College Teaching](https://gradschool.duke.edu/professional-development/programs/certificate-college-teaching/) from Duke University.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.